Taunton Machine Knitting Club will be demonstrating the wonders of machine knitting at Craft4Crafters this March.

-The advance copy of my new book arrived today, and I’ve shared some previews here
+The advance copy of my new book arrived today, and you can see some pages from the book here.

 I’ve been having back problems and unable to use my knitting machine for several months which had been frustrating.
 Especially as I am coming towards the end of writing my latest book and wanted to knit some of the final samples.
 The same was of course true of trying to sit down to write the text of the book, or do any work at the computer.